elysia090/Lab/docs/IPC.md

 11.7 PID fields
 11.7.1 producer_pid and consumer_pid are diagnostic only and MUST NOT be used for correctness.
 11.7.2 Implementations MAY expose them for observability, but MUST NOT implement automatic attachment stealing based on PIDs.
+11.7.3 Implementations SHOULD write producer_pid/consumer_pid (Relaxed) after successfully setting the corresponding ATTACHED bit, and MAY clear them (Relaxed) on close.
+These fields are best-effort and MAY be stale.
 	12. Futex protocol (exact)
 12.1 Futex word requirements
 12.1.1 doorbell_ne and doorbell_nf are 32-bit aligned i32 in shared memory.
 12.1.2 Futex WAIT MUST use expected value equal to an epoch read from the doorbell word.
 12.1.3 Waiter MUST read epoch with Relaxed ordering immediately before futex_wait.
+12.1.4 The futex address passed to futex_wait/futex_wake MUST be the address of the shared 32-bit doorbell word in the mapping (the same location read/written by doorbell_* operations).
 12.2 Spurious wakeups and EINTR
 12.2.1 Waiter MUST treat any return from futex_wait as a prompt to recheck conditions in a loop.
 12.2.2 EINTR and EAGAIN MUST be handled as spurious returns.